-A recent report published by Prönö, the latest startup launched by entrepreneur Helene Auramo, reveals some disappointing statistics about the boards of Finland’s listed companies.
+A 2021 report published by Prönö, the world’s first knowledge-as-a-servicep platform launched by serial entrepreneur Helene Auramo, reveals some disappointing statistics about the boards of Finland’s listed companies.

 According to the study, only 27 percent of board members are women and just 7 percent of board chairpersons are women.
 Additionally, only 6 percent of board members were born in the 1980s or 1990s, even though their share of the workforce is quite significant.
 However, according to information gathered by Prönö, women and young professionals are indeed interested in joining these corporate boards – and enhancing diversity in the process.

 According to the study, a typical board member of a listed company is a 56-year-old Finnish man.
 Only 27 percent of board members are under the age of 50.
 There are currently no women on the boards of 17 companies, and boards with only one woman or no women at all oversee 49 percent of listed companies in Finland.

 “We need more diversity, more women and younger people on boards, but also people of different nationalities and with different skills.
 Not all board members need to be CEOs, CFOs or business directors,” says Helene Auramo, CEO of Prönö and one of the founders of Slush.

 Although people under the age of 40 make up a large proportion of the working-age population in Finland, only 6 percent of the members of the board represent that age group.
 Board work is demanding in nature and often requires substantial experience.
 However, professionals under the age of 40 still have much to offer to corporate boards, including their new kinds of expertise, which can be particularly valuable for the success of companies.